-There is a certain expectation that comes with seeing NIS at the opening.
+There is a certain expectation that comes with seeing as NIS loge at the opening screen of a game.
 As the stalwart hold over for traditional Japanese RPG’s, NIS offers a regular injection for those of us with old school sensibilities.
 Mugen Souls looked to be a fun, turn based romp that would satiate those that crave turn based combat.
-It was clear it wouldn’t appeal to a massive audience, but it also managed to be such an offensive and ridiculous game that the appeal extends to only a small group of perverts, overshadowing the best elements that would make Mugen Souls a rather enjoyable, if archaic, experience.
+It was clear it wouldn’t appeal to a massive audience, but it also managed to be such an offensive and ridiculous game that the appeal extends to only a small group of people, overshadowing the best elements that would make Mugen Souls a rather enjoyable, if archaic, experience.
 While the argument over cultural differences can mitigate a bit of the strangeness, that excuse shouldn’t be a free pass.

-The core mechanics of Mugen Souls rest in the combat.
+While the story was extremely off-putting, the combat is the meat of the game.
 Random enemy encounters play out as a mix between Eternal Sonata and Disgaea.
 Characters have a limited range of movement, and actions have a select space in which you can affect.
 The turn based system can be engrossing and rather enjoyable.
 Sadly, the bizarre sexual nature of Mugen Souls taints the combat as well.
 Lady C’s goal is to turn any and everything into a peon.
-Adding more and leveling them up has a huge effect on your crews ability to survive the later stages, making it a vital piece of the game.
+Adding more minions and leveling them up has a huge effect on your crews ability to survive the later stages, making it a vital piece of the game.
 In order to make peons, Lady Chou-Chou pretends to be the type of girl each creature is attracted to, based off clues such as “sadist,” “masochist” and “submissive.”
 Yes, really.
-The queues you select to become these archetypes are seemingly random, adding a layer of complexity that is absolutely unnecessary and incredibly frustrating.
-Picking between “hyper,” and “bipolar” when addressing a sadist makes very little sense, and it ends up being arbitrary.
+The queues you are given during combat dictates which archetype you become, but it always seems entirely random, adding a layer of complexity that is absolutely unnecessary and incredibly frustrating.
+When facing a sadist, you are given clues on how to appear as his dream girl.
+Picking between “hyper,” and “bipolar” when trying to become a masochist makes very little sense, and it ends up being offensive AND obnoxious.

 Mugen Souls has a gigantic world, easily offering 30+ hours of game play.
-Bouncing between strange air battles between opposing airships and the sprawling worlds full of random battles assures that boredom doesn’t set in easily.
-Unfortunately, I had a hard time moving past the uncomfortable sexual undercurrent running throughout.
+Bouncing between strange air battles with opposing airships and the sprawling worlds full of random battles assures that boredom doesn’t set in easily.
+Unfortunately, I had a hard time moving past the sexual undercurrent running throughout.
 Outside of that, Mugen Souls manages to offer some fun pieces that I found oddly addicting.
-The art style and irreverence were fun to follow and indulge in, but it repeatedly draws attention to the uncomfortable parts instead of letting the strengths shine through.
-The complex systems have the potential to draw in those that desire such a thing, but the emptiness that plagues every part of the game will mar the experience.
+The art style and irreverence were fun to follow and indulge in, but it repeatedly draws attention to its sexuality instead of letting the strengths shine through.
+The complex systems have the potential to draw in those that crave a new take on an old design, but the game constantly tries to turn people away.